Bira/octopus-carnival/_posts/2026-07-29-dfrpg-adventurers-cleric.md

 part of the "divine power" package, and represents the core vows the cleric has made to access them.

+A Sense of Duty means you _must_ help the specified group when they need it, and can't voluntarily abandon them; a Vow is exactly what it sounds like.
+Neither have self-control rolls, so there is no circumstance where it's okay to ignore them.
+Honesty does have a self-control number, though "resisting your honesty" too often probably counts as breaking your divine vows.

 The rest of these disadvantages are mostly split between "compassionate holy man" and "intolerant inquisitor" personality traits, with a side order of extra vows and ritual behavior that can work with either.